-The Labor & Employment Blog provides employers with breaking news, insights, and legal analysis on the wide range of labor and employment issues facing employers.
+The Labor & Employment Blog provides employers with breaking news, insights, and legal analysis on the wide range of labor and employment issues facing employers and businesses.
 While the Blog provides a general summary of regulation updates, it is not intended to be, and should not be relied upon as, legal advice.
 The labor & employment attorneys at Chamberlain Hrdlicka stand ready to counsel employers on the issues they face.

-Diana Perez Gomez, Shareholder
+Diana Perez Gomez, Shareholder and Co-Chair

-Julie Offerman, Senior Associate
+Julie Offerman, Shareholder

 Chamberlain Hrdlicka Blawgs

-- Posts by Kellen R. ScottSenior Counsel
+- Posts by Kellen R. ScottShareholder

 Mr. Scott maintains a general civil litigation practice in state and federal courts, with particular emphasis on employment law, governmental defense, and civil rights.